SapitoSucio/froggo-guides/docs/script_commands.md

 \***successrefitem** **<equipment slot\>**{,**<count\>**{,**<char_id\>**}};

 This command will refine an item in the specified equipment slot of the invoking character by +1, or a count if given.
-For a list of equipment slots see '`getequipid`'.
+For a list of equipment slots see ``getequipid``.

-This command will also display a '`refine success`' effect on the character and put appropriate messages into their chat window.
+This command will also display a ``refine success`` effect on the character and put appropriate messages into their chat window.
 It will also give the character fame points if a weapon reached +10 this way, even though these will only take effect for blacksmith who will later forge a weapon.